lsst/rtn-045/index.rst

 The second subsection should always be ``1.2 Define Functions and Parameters``.
 Globally defined utility functions, classes, plotting defaults, or constants should be here.

-It is acceptable to rename the subsection to be more specific to the notebook, and/or to use sub-subsections like ``1.2.1 Define global cosmological parameter values`` or ``1.2.2 Define a function to make an image cutout``.
+If a notebook has no functions or parameters to define, it is preferred to leave this subsection header in the document and state that no additional functions and parameters are used.

-If applicable, it is preferred to leave this subsection header in the document and state that no additional functions and parameters are used.
+If a notebook has many such things to define, it is acceptable to rename the subsection to be more specific to the notebook, and/or to use sub-subsections like ``1.2.1 Define global cosmological parameter values`` or ``1.2.2 Define a function to make an image cutout``.

 Section structure